Attaining Sustainable Organizational Growth and Profitability

 Copyright Enterprise Design Labs 2005 - 2018

-The term "strategy" is an overloaded in everyday conversations because most people including professional practitioners do not bother to explicitly establish their point of view into what is essentially a layered concept that exists at three (3) levels such as corporate, business and competitive and functional layers.
-Essentially, when people use the word “strategy”, they are expressing concerns/interest in one of the layers of a layered concept; corporate strategy, business and competitive strategy, or “functional” strategy; and operations strategy.
+The term "strategy" is an overloaded in everyday business conversations, because most people including professional practitioners do not bother to explicitly establish their point of view into what is essentially a layered concept that exists at least three (3) levels such as corporate strategy, business and competitive strategy, and Operations strategy.

 Business Functions - Each business unit comprises a number of functions such as finance, marketing, HR, sales, IT, etc., that make up the total activities within a business unit.
 The strategic role of each function is to support those competitive dimensions within a market for which it is wholly or partly responsible.
 In this way the market comprises of the agenda based on functional strategies and becomes the mechanism for determining development and investment priorities, which is part of Corporate Strategy.

 The concept of viewpoint is a device that helps in developing a robust and successful strategy by enabling approaches to highlighting problems that would undermine an intended strategy at implementation and execution.
 The viewpoints or approaches as proposed by Mintzburg include:

 Decision makers or managers start with a given perspective, conclude that it calls for a certain position, and sets about achieving it by way of a carefully crafted plan.
 Over time things change; a pattern of decisions and actions marks movement from starting point to destination end-point (goal).
 This pattern of decisions and actions is called "realized pattern" or "emergent" strategy.
 The actual strategy of an organization is the combination of the executed parts of deliberate strategy and emergent strategy.